 Because God has despised them.”

 It is ridiculous to fear something that is not there.
 We are afraid of our own shadow.
 Why should we fear a shadow?
 That, however, is exactly what we do.
 We fear nonexistent things.
 We tell our children, “Don’t be afraid; I am here for you.”
 Nevertheless, the fear is real to them.

 Some people fear old age.
 Nothing is more pitiful than a crotchety older person.
 They know they are close to death, and they are terrified of it.
 Pity them that have nothing to look forward to.
 The Christian is one day closer to being with the one he loves the most.
 He is one day closer to the open arms of Jesus.
 The best is yet ahead for the child of God.

 Fear can ruin our outlook on life.
 We can become so disabled with fear that we will not venture into realms that we could.
 We thus live in a small orb entrapped by a world of our own making.
 We will ruin our lives if we permit fear to paralyze us from attempting feats beyond our confidence.

 When we suffer for righteousness’ sake, God can uniquely use us to demonstrate the reality of Christianity in our lives.
 Why should a Christian cower in fear?
-God placed us on the stage of suffering with a purpose.
+God placed us on the stage of suffering for a purpose.
 One reason why God allows suffering is to demonstrate how sick our heart is.
-This is a fresh direction about suffering for righteousness sake – suffering is a high calling that reflects the reality of God in our lives.
+This is a fresh direction about suffering for righteousness’ sake – suffering is a high calling that reflects the reality of God in our lives.